seanpmaxwell/Typescript-Best-Practices/README.md

 People coming from strict OOP environments (like Java) tend to overuse classes, but they do make sense in some situtations.
 Here are some basic guidelines:

 - **Use a class** when you need an **identity (instance)** that persists over time and you need to do **mutations** on that data.
-  Avoid classes used solely as **namespaces**.
-- **Use a factory function** when you’re **assembling and returning an object whose behavior is fully determined at creation time**, often via **closures**, with no meaningful **lifecycle** or need for `this`.
+- **Don't use a class** soley as a namespace or when you’re **assembling and returning an object whose behavior is fully determined at creation time** with no meaningful **lifecycle** or need for `this`.
+A **factory-function** would be more appropriate here.
 - **NOTE:**
- - I also would recommend avoiding **classes for handling IO data** (even when OOP makes sense), because this often leads to:
+  - I would also recommend avoiding **classes for handling IO data** (even when OOP makes sense), because this often leads to:
     - Many unnecessary **constructor calls** to support dynamic behavior, or
     - A large number of identical `public static` functions

-A simpler approach is to handle IO data using **modular object scripts** and describing them with **interfaces**.
+  - A simpler approach is to handle IO data using **modular object scripts** and describing them with **interfaces**.

 #### Enums

-Enums emit runtime JavaScript and are discouraged in modern TypeScript configurations.
+Enums emit runtime JavaScript and are discouraged in modern TypeScript configurations because they generate additional code.
 Prefer static objects instead:

 ```ts
 const USER_ROLES = {